pachun/pachun/README.md

-# Hello! 👋🏻 I'm Nicholas Pachulski
+# 👋🏻 Hey, I'm Nicholas

 I _love_ writing code using practices and tools that promote simplicity.